 A trader that employs technical analysis will rely on all sorts of technical indicators to better gauge the price movements and to confirm price patterns.

-Note: Simply connect two bottoms to draw your support level and connect at least two tops to draw your resistance line.
+Note: Connect two bottoms to draw your support level and connect at least two tops to draw your resistance line.

 A trader can also use trendlines, which are technical tools available on all trading platforms, to better gauge the trend.

 In the above figure, we have an example where we used the stochastic indicator to spot possible reversal zones on the price chart.
-Normally when the stochastic indicator shows a reading above 80 it signals an overbought trend and a possible reversal and inversely when the stochastic indicator shows a reading below 20 it signals an oversold trend and a possible reversal.
+Typically when the stochastic indicator shows a reading above 80, it signals an overbought trend and a possible reversal and inversely when the stochastic indicator shows a reading below 20 it indicates an oversold trend and a possible reversal.

 The most important economic data includes:

-Because the USA is home to the largest economy in the world, the USA macro data tends to have the biggest impact on the Foreign exchange market.
+Because the USA is home to the largest economy in the world, the USA macro data tends to have the most significant impact on the Foreign exchange market.

 For example, interest rates are one of the biggest drivers of FX rates.
-When central banks such as the FED or the ECB change the rates the market reacts with bigger-than-usual volatility creating bigger trading opportunities.
+When central banks such as the FED or the ECB change the rates, the market reacts with bigger-than-usual volatility creating more significant trading opportunities.

-Sentiment analysis is another form of analyzing the markets that can be used to gauge how other investors and traders feel about a particular currency pair.
-Sentiment analysis can be used as a contrarian indicator and the premise behind this approach is that crowds are usually wrong, so trading against them over time will pay off.
+Sentiment analysis is another form of analysing the markets that can be used to gauge how other investors and traders feel about a particular currency pair.
+Sentiment analysis can be used as a contrarian indicator, and the premise behind this approach is that crowds are usually wrong, so trading against them over time will pay off.

 The simplest method to gauge market sentiment is to look at the COT report which provides a breakdown of how traders are positioned in the market.
-Normally, this strategy implies that if the majority of speculators are buying very aggressively you should take a trade in the opposite direction which, in this case, is selling.
+Usually, this strategy implies that if the majority of speculators are buying very aggressively, you should take a trade in the opposite direction which, in this case, is selling.

 Note: The same rule applies in the case when speculators are selling an extreme number of contracts.
 This means you should fade them and buy instead.

-When you start trading there are a lot of variables to consider and you’ll need to work hard to find out what works best for you.
-There are many different ways to analyze the market, but there is no perfect method, but knowing these three types will definitely help you make better trades, and help you understand the kind of trader you are.
+When you start trading, there are a lot of variables to consider, and you’ll need to work hard to find out what works best for you.
+There are many different ways to analyse the market, but there is no perfect method.

 Once you have a firm grasp of what to look for on a price chart, all those graphs will no longer look too complicated.
 On the other hand, the fundamental analysis will help you capture bigger trends and subsequently bigger profits.
 Last but not least, sentiment analysis can give you further insights into what direction the market is more likely to move in.